guestdaniel/postertemplate/README.md

 Summary
 =======

-This repository contains a set of files to help users create posters for psychology conferences using LaTeX and KnitR.
-LaTeX and KnitR are a powerful combination which allows the creation of posters which are elegant, replicable, and easy to edit and adapt.
+This repository contains a set of files to help users create posters for psychology conferences using LaTeX and knitr.
+LaTeX and knitr are a powerful combination.
+Together, they allow the creation of posters which are elegant, replicable, and easy to edit and adapt.
 Moreover, all of the tools involved are open source and free.

 With questions, please contact Daniel Guest at guest121@umn.edu.

 Introduction
 ============

-This poster template assumes some familiarity with LaTeX, R, and KnitR.
-If you're not sure what some of these things are, read through the links below to familiarize yourself:
+This poster template assumes some familiarity with LaTeX, R, and knitr.
+If you're not sure what some of these things are, the links below provide some great tutorials and resources to learn more about them.

 *LaTeX*
 - [Getting Started with LaTeX](https://www.maths.tcd.ie/~dwilkins/LaTeXPrimer/)